 d’Azur to the snow-capped peaks of the Alps via the rugged coastline of Brittany) and offers insights into French culture,

 French also comes in handy when travelling to Africa, Belgium, Canada, Monaco, Switzerland, the Seychelles and other places.

 A knowledge of French opens the doors of French companies in France and other French-speaking parts of the world.
 It also opens doors in non French-speaking countries: as the world’s fifth biggest economy and number-three destination for foreign investment, France is a key economic partner of many countries.

-Because nearly half of the English vocabulary results from French and from Latin, you already know many French words : parfum, sport, musique, parlement, théâtre, information, collection, université, littérature, restaurant, danse, couleur, liberté, etc.
+You already know many French words : parfum, sport, musique, parlement, théâtre, information, collection, université, littérature, restaurant, danse, couleur, liberté, etc.

-Many foreigners think that French is a beautiful language!
 It is often said that French is the language of Romance and Love, and Paris isn’t called “Paris la Romantique” for nothing!